James King of William: Legacy

 Political power in San Francisco was thus transferred to a new political party established by the vigilantes, the People's Party, which ruled until 1867.

 Funeral tribute

 After a church funeral service on May 22, a throng of mourners formed on Stockton Street to accompany King's remains to the Lone Mountain Cemetery.
 They formed a cortege a mile long, marching four abreast and "presenting a spectacle never before witnessed in San Francisco."
 King was survived in San Francisco by his wife and six children, including a son, Charles J. King.
+He was later reburied at Cypress Lawn Memorial Park.

 Honors

-A tree in Mammoth Grove, Calaveras County, was named after James King of William, and in 1950 King was honored along with 42 other journalists by being memorialized in California's newspaper Hall of Fame in a month-long Centennial of California Journalism at Balboa Park, San Diego.
+A tree in Mammoth Grove, Calaveras County, was named after James King of William, In 1950, King was honored along with 42 other journalists by being memorialized in California's newspaper Hall of Fame in a month-long Centennial of California Journalism at Balboa Park, San Diego.